 Work/life balance: a phrase often heard, and rarely exercised!
 For me, even when I’m taking time off, I’m working in some capacity.
 Take last Wednesday, for example.
 I went to a coffee shop to work and a friend came to hang out with me.
-I’m pretty sure all of my friends are under the understanding that if you want to see me, you have to find out where I’m working, and just meet me there…unless it’s Thursday.
-Thursday is trivia (with wine) and barely any work is done on Thursday.
+I’m pretty sure all of my friends are under the understanding that if you want to see me, you have to find out where I’m working, and just meet me there.

 I happen to be very passionate about my work and I feel super guilty when I’m taking time to do something that doesn’t advance it some way.
-Last weekend, I went to a pool party *GASP* and I couldn’t shake that itching feeling that there was work that I could be doing instead.
+I went to a pool party once and I couldn’t shake that itching feeling that there was work that I could be doing instead.
 I left the pool party early to get some work done.
 This type of thing happens all the time for me.

 I’m sure that isn’t the healthiest way to be.
 We all need a break.
 Looking back on that pool party, I had a blast and was able to come to my projects with a relaxed brain, excelling my productivity.
 It was a benefit, not a hindrance.

 I also have a family, of sorts.
 Nothing too crazy.
 No kids, just dogs.
 And I love them beyond measure.
 They keep me in check.
 When I lived with them, I would take them to the dog park, that has a bar, and wi-fi.
-I often work while they play, and I consider that quality time.
-I think they would disagree, if they could talk.
+I would often work while they play, and I considered that quality time.
+I think they would disagree if they could talk.
 They want cuddles and pets and all of the attention they can get.
-Especially Michi, who will keep licking my face in the morning until I wake up and shower her with affection.
+Especially Michi, who always kept licking my face in the morning until I woke up and showered her with affection.